postalC/CleanData_Project/README.md

 Its range is from 1 to 30

 Observed that the Training set cvs is a 'matrix' data - each row contain the detail of training set seperated by space.

 While the Training lables and subject cvs only have one columns of data.
-* As such, first we will read-in the subject, training labels and training sets cvs for Training data set
+(a) As such, first we will read-in the subject, training labels and training sets cvs for Training data set
-* And, change the column name for easy merging
+(b) And, change the column name for easy merging
- - The column name of subject data is changed to **_Subject_**
+* The column name of subject data is changed to **_Subject_**
- - The column name of training labels data is changed to **_ActivityID_**
+* The column name of training labels data is changed to **_ActivityID_**
-* Next, merge them together using cbind() - column bind
+(c) Next, merge them together using cbind() - column bind
-* Then, repeat the same steps for Test data set
+(d) Then, repeat the same steps for Test data set
-* Lastly, we merge the Training and Test data set together using rbind() - row bind
+(e) Lastly, we merge the Training and Test data set together using rbind() - row bind

 **_Assumption_**